brettcannon/caniusepython3/README.md

 you can represent Python 2 support with `Programming Language :: Python`).

 The other way is through a [manual override](https://github.com/brettcannon/caniusepython3/blob/master/caniusepython3/overrides.json) in
 `caniusepython3` itself.
-This list of projects exists because:
+Projects ends up on this list because:

 * They are now part of [Python's standard library](http://docs.python.org/3/py-modindex.html) in some release of Python 3
 * Their Python 3 port is under a different name